The Common Program of the People's Republic of China 1949-1954

 According to the Common Program, the central government is the highest body of state power when the NPC is not in session.
 The People's Republic of China is a unitary state, the central government defines the division of jurisdiction between the central and local administration.
 The jurisdiction of the central government is written down in the “Organic Law of the PRC Central People’s Government” and “…defines the central power as enacting and interpreting laws, formulating domestic and foreign policies, and appointing the leaders of the state, Regions and provinces.
 But the jurisdictions of the local authorities are not specified."

-As seen in Article 14, the 6 great administrative bureaus are put out of action in 1954 and at the same time two resolutions are passed, one regulating the provinces' and districts' (Qu) organs, and one increasing the number of central organs.
-After the abolition of the 6 bureaus "… the provincial administrations were elevated from secondary to primary level, and put under the direct leadership of the central government.
-For this, administrative Regions at the provincial level were combined, with all the cities under the jurisdictions of the provinces except Beijing, Tianjin and Shanghai which were directly under the Central Government.
-As a result, the number of provinces decreased from 53 in 1953 to around 30 in 1955."
-The creation of the State Planning Commission in August 1953 is the hallmark of the call for increased centralization and unification in planning.
+As seen in Article 14, in 1954, the six great administrative bureaus were dismantled, and two resolutions were passed: one to regulate provincial and district organs and another to increase the number of central organs.
+Following the abolition of the bureaus, provincial administrations were elevated from secondary to primary status, placing them directly under the leadership of the central government.
+Administrative regions at the provincial level were consolidated, with all cities coming under provincial jurisdiction, except for Beijing, Tianjin, and Shanghai, which remained under the Central Government.
+Consequently, the number of provinces decreased from 53 in 1953 to around 30 by 1955.
+The creation of the State Planning Commission in October 1952 is the hallmark of the call for increased centralization and unification in planning.

 Dong (2007).
 Page 8 [↩] [Cite]